Apple again seeks decisive U.S. court ruling against Samsung

-The current trial involves a fresh batch of Apple patents, which cover iPhone features like slide to unlock and search technology.
-Apple is again seeking to ban sales of several Samsung phones, including the Galaxy S III.
+The two companies are set to embark on another trial in San Jose over a fresh batch of Apple patents, which cover iPhone features like slide to unlock and search technology.
+Apple is seeking to ban sales of several Samsung phones, including the Galaxy S III.

-Apple attorney Harold McElhinny told the eight-member jury on Tuesday that Samsung had sold over 37 million phones and tablets that infringe its patents, and deserved an average royalty of $33 per phone.

-"They will try to tell you that our inventions were and are trivial," McElhinny said.
-"And that they are not valuable."

-In attempting to win a sales ban against Samsung, Quinn said Apple is trying to recover its leading position in the smartphone market.

-"What this case is really about is Apple trying to limit consumer choice and to gain an unfair advantage over its one main competitor, Google's Android," Quinn said.

-Samsung also claims Apple violated two of its patents, and is seeking to ban the iPhone 5.
+Likewise, Samsung claims Apple violated two of its patents, and is seeking to ban the iPhone 5.
+Samsung's phones use the Android operating system developed by Google Inc.

 In rejecting Apple's previous bid for a sales ban, Koh wrote that a consumer survey Apple submitted in the 2012 trial likely inflated the value that customers place on the smartphone features in dispute, meaning Apple does not merit an injunction.
 Apple is appealing that decision.